 Everyone loves indulging in a sweet treat, but it’s often difficult to find snacks that are sweet and healthy.
 Wonderful Halos are the good choice solution for all ages so you can indulge without guilt.
 I also love that mandarins are super portable.
 Just toss a few in your bag and you’ve got snacks on the go!

-How to make an outdoor chalkboard
+How to make a chalkboard

 Our outdoor chalkboard actually started its life as a giant word search back drop at an event for SXSW in 2015.
 After the event, the company did not want to ship my creation back to their headquarters so we took it home.
 It sat in our garage for months.
 After staring at it daily, I declared it needed to live on the fence.
 I ripped all of the vinyl letters off, and Andy drilled the sheet of ply wood directly to the fence.
 The end.
 The outdoor chalkboard was that easy.
 Let me back up and share a little backyard history via pictures.
 If you just want the chalkboard how to, keep scrolling!